 “Good AC.”
 AK was settling into the leather seat.
 “Where you going?”

 “Lake Havesu.
-We used to be from Chicago, but the winters got too much for my bones.”
+We used to be from Chicago, but the winters got too hard on my bones.”

 “Isn’t Lake Havasu where they put the London Bridge?”
-I had read about the move in LIFE magazine.
+I had read about its sale in LIFE magazine.